netbymatt/temperature-express/FAQ.md

 It makes it quicker to answer the typical weather questions like: Will it be warmer or cooler tomorrow? - Just compare the heights of the red line.
 Is it going to rain tomorrow? - Look for the blue filled areas.
 Will the sun be out on Saturday? - Look for no grey filled area on Saturday.

 The graph makes it much easier to convey how the weather will change during the day.
-Your favorite weather app, or search result card might simply say "Sunny, High of 80" today.
+Your favorite weather app or search result card might simply say "Sunny, High of 80" today.
 But that tiny little bit of information might mask something important like the temperature dropping to 60 by 5 pm.
 That big temperature drop might mess up your evening plans if you were going to be outside.

 If you're interested in the exact values, just tap any point on the graph to get the exact value and the time for that value.
 Or, If you want to view most of the data as a table, you can get one by clicking the table icon on the menu.
 I think you'll quickly see that the graph is a much easier to digest format.